kubernetes-sigs/karpenter/designs/capacity-reservations.md

  requirements: []
 ```

-### Reserved Capacity Type Scheduling Prioritization
+### Reserved capacity type scheduling prioritization

-_Note: Some excerpts taken from [`aws/karepnter-provider-aws` RFC](https://github.com/aws/karpenter-provider-aws/blob/main/designs/odcr.md#consider-odcr-first-during-scheduling)._
+_Note: Some excerpts taken from [`aws/karpenter-provider-aws` RFC](https://github.com/aws/karpenter-provider-aws/blob/main/designs/odcr.md#consider-odcr-first-during-scheduling)._

 Karpenter's current scheduling algorithm uses [First-Fit Decreasing bin-packing](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing#:~:text=First%2Dfit%2Ddecreasing%20FFD,is%20at%20most%20the%20capacity). as a heuristic to optimize pod scheduling to nodes.
 For a new node that Karpenter chooses to launch, it will continue packing pods onto this new node until there are no more available instances type offerings.
 This happens regardless of the remaining capacity types in the offerings AND regardless of the price as offerings are removed.

-This presents a challenge for prioritizing ODCRs -- since this algorithm may remove `reserved` offerings to continue packing into `on-demand` and `spot` offerings, thus increasing the cost of the cluster and not fully utilizing the available capacity reservations.
+This presents a challenge for prioritizing capacity reservations -- since this algorithm may remove `reserved` offerings to continue packing into `on-demand` and `spot` offerings, thus increasing the cost of the cluster and not fully utilizing the available capacity reservations.

 To solve for this problem, Karpenter will implement special handling for `karpenter.sh/capacity-type: reserved`.
 If there are reserved offerings available, we will consider these offerings as "free" and uniquely prioritize them.
 This means that if we are about to remove the final `reserved` offering in our scheduling simulation such there are no more `reserved` offerings, rather than scheduling this pod to the same node, we will create a new node, retaining the `reserved` offering, ensuring these offerings are prioritized by the scheduler.

-### CloudProvider Interface Changes
+### CloudProvider interface Changes

-_Note: Some excerpts taken from [`aws/karepnter-provider-aws` RFC](https://github.com/aws/karpenter-provider-aws/blob/main/designs/odcr.md#representing-odcr-available-instance-counts-in-instance-type-offerings)._
+_Note: Some excerpts taken from [`aws/karpenter-provider-aws` RFC](https://github.com/aws/karpenter-provider-aws/blob/main/designs/odcr.md#representing-odcr-available-instance-counts-in-instance-type-offerings)._

 Reserved capacity (unlike spot and on-demand capacity) has much more defined, constrained capacity ceilings.
-For instance, in an extreme example, a user may select on a capacity reservation with only a single available instance but launch 10,000 pods that contain hostname anti-affinity.
-The scheduler would do work to determine that it needs to launch 10,000 instances for these pods; however, without any kind of cap on the number of times the capacity reservation offering could be used, the scheduler would think that it could launch 10,000 instances into the capacity reservation offering.
+For instance, in an extreme example, a user may select on a capacity reservation with only a single available node but launch 10,000 pods that contain hostname anti-affinity.
+The scheduler would do work to determine that it needs to launch 10,000 nodes for these pods; however, without any kind of cap on the number of times the capacity reservation offering could be used, Karpenter would think that it could launch 10,000 nodes into the capacity reservation offering.

-Attempting to launch this would result in a success for a single instance and an failure for the other 9,999.
+Attempting to launch this would result in a success for a single node and failure for the other 9,999.
 The next scheduling loop would remediate this, but this results in a lot of extra, unneeded work.

 A better way to model this would be to track the available instance count as a numerical value associated with an instance type offering.
 In this modeling, the scheduler could count the number of simulated NodeClaims that might use the offering and know that it can't simulate NodeClaims into particular offerings once they hit their cap.

-Today, we already have an [`available` field](https://github.com/kubernetes-sigs/karpenter/blob/bcd33e924905588b1bdecd5413dc7b268370ec4c/pkg/cloudprovider/types.go#L236) attached to instance type offerings.
+Prior to this RFC, we already had an [`available` field](https://github.com/kubernetes-sigs/karpenter/blob/bcd33e924905588b1bdecd5413dc7b268370ec4c/pkg/cloudprovider/types.go#L236) attached to instance type offerings.
 This field is binary and only tells us whether the instance is or isn't available.
 With the introduction of `karpenter.sh/capacity-type: reserved` offerings, we could extend this field to be an integer rather than a boolean.
 This would allow us to exactly represent the number of available instances that can be launched into the offering.
 Existing spot and on-demand offerings would model this `available` field as `MAX_INT` for current `true` values and `0` for `false` values.

 An updated version of the instance type offerings would look like: